Huangjiahui1/Motion-trajectory/README.md

 options:

 -h, --help    show this help message and exit
---path    Path to the directory containing the pose data files --scale   Scale of the video where 1 meter equals how many pixels --out OUT      Path of result output
+--path    Path to the directory containing the pose data files --scale    Scale of the video where 1 meter equals how many pixels --out    Path of result output
 ```
 ### for example
 ```